giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/waafle.md

 This produced a file in GFF format.
 Columns 1, 4, and 5 are the most important: they provide an index of the gene start and stop coordinates within each contig.
 The columns of the .gff file are the following:

-- seqname - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
+- \b seqname \ - name of the chromosome or scaffold; chromosome names can be given with or without the 'chr' prefix.
 Important note: the seqname must be one used within Ensembl, i.e. a standard chromosome name or an Ensembl
 - identifier such as a scaffold ID, without any additional content such as species or assembly.
 See the example GFF output below.
 - source - name of the program that generated this feature, or the data source (database or project name)
 - feature - feature type name, e.g. Gene, Variation, Similarity